FE 'tkGooie' Utilities

 You can look at the top of the PROCS section of the code of any of the 3 Tk scripts to see a list of the procs used in each script, along with brief descriptions of how they are called and/or what they do.

-The main procs of the 'file(s)-selector' GUI are
+The main procs of the 'file(s)-selector' GUI are as follows.

-'fill_lists' - fills the 'dirs' and 'fils' listboxes based on var DIRFILmask 'get_subdirs_inCURdir_inclLinks' - called by 'fill_lists' proc 'get_files_inCURdir_inclLinks' - called by 'fill_lists' proc 'get_selected_files' - uses selected relative-filename[s] to set 'FULFILnames' 'navigate' - changes dir in 'DIRFILmask' entry field & runs 'fill_list' 'jump2dir' - gets a new dir for dirfilmask; uses Tk script 'dirSelector_orEditListOfFavorites_1listbox.tk' 'selectANDapply_script' - gets a script and applies it to 'FULFILnames' ; uses Tk script 'scriptSelector_2listboxes.tk' 'set_status_msg' - puts supplied msg into the Status msg frame The following 6 procs for for the window/widget resizing buttons: 'dir_listbox_width_increase' 'dir_listbox_width_reduce' 'fil_listbox_width_increase' 'fil_listbox_width_reduce' 'tall_win' 'short_win' 'toggle_fontsize' - called by the 'TogFontSize' button 'toggle_ybars' - called by the '<-Ybars->' button 'popup_msgVarWithScroll' - used to show the $HELPtext var ; also used to show user various popup messages for info, warnings, errors, etc.
+'fill_lists' - fills the 'dirs' and 'fils' listboxes based on var DIRFILmask 'get_subdirs_inCURdir_inclLinks' - called by 'fill_lists' proc 'get_files_inCURdir_inclLinks' - called by 'fill_lists' proc 'get_selected_files' - uses selected relative-filename[s] to set 'FULFILnames' 'navigate' - changes dir in 'DIRFILmask' entry field & runs proc 'fill_list' 'jump2dir' - gets a new dir for dirfilmask; uses Tk script 'dirSelector_orEditListOfFavorites_1listbox.tk' 'selectANDapply_script' - gets a script and applies it to 'FULFILnames' ; uses Tk script 'scriptSelector_2listboxes.tk' 'set_status_msg' - puts supplied msg into the Status msg frame The following 6 procs are for the window/widget resizing buttons: 'dir_listbox_width_increase' 'dir_listbox_width_reduce' 'fil_listbox_width_increase' 'fil_listbox_width_reduce' 'tall_win' 'short_win' 'toggle_fontsize' - called by the 'TogFontSize' button 'toggle_ybars' - called by the '<-Ybars->' button 'popup_msgVarWithScroll' - used to show the $HELPtext var ; also used to show user various popup messages for info, warnings, errors, etc.

 One thing worth noting is the use of the -selectmode parameter on the various listbox definitions in the 3 Tk scripts.